chrissimpkins/swizzle/README.md

 ## Install
 #### Automated Install
-Use the install.sh script in either the Mou or LightPaper directory.
-This will automatically install the Theme for you.
+Use the install.sh script in the Mou or LightPaper directory.
+This will automatically install the theme for you.
 Clone this repository, navigate to the directory for your Markdown editor and enter the following:
 ```
 chmod 744 install.sh
 ./install.sh